Carb Cycling for Competitive Bodybuilding, Figure, Physique and Bikini Competitors.

 The key to implementing a successful carb cycling nutrition program is to have a methodical and precisely planned approach.
 By following a very specific plan, you can easily fine tune or modify your program based on your results to get the perfect combination of fat burning and metabolic stimulation.

-The program below is the basic approach I have used with great success with the natural physique athletes that I train.
+The program below is the basic approach I have used with great success with the athletes that I train.
 It’s important to note that aspects of this program may be modified depending on a particular athlete’s individual situation.
 This program assumes that an athlete’s insulin sensitivity is normal and that they have not been following a prolonged ketogenic or other specialized or restricted diet immediately prior to beginning this program.

 At 200 lbs and 15% body fat, the athlete has approximately 30lbs of body fat, and 170 lbs of lean body mass.
 In order to compete at 176 lbs and 5% bodyfat, the competitor will need to drop to approximately 9 lbs of total body fat with 167 lbs of lean body mass remaining.